SystemsBioinformatics/dynamic-community-fba/docs/3_DynamicFBA/home.rst

     )  # Define a DynamicSingleFBA object given the model and the id of the biomass reaction

-Now that the model is inflame we can run the the simulation and plot the results
+Now that the dynamic model is initialized we can run the the simulation and plot the results:

 .. code-block:: python